 How Does Our Body Digest Collagen?

-Once we consume protein, hydrochloric acid digestive enzymes – specifically proteases from the pancreas – break down the protein into amino acids and smaller peptide chains.
+Once we consume protein, hydrochloric acid and digestive enzymes – specifically proteases from the pancreas – break down the protein into amino acids and smaller peptide chains.
+This broken down form of collagen is called hydrolyzed collagen.

 These peptides and amino acids are then absorbed into the small intestine where they enter the bloodstream.

-When we consume collagen from animal products it is likely not as readily available for our body to use, since we have to do more work to break down this protein and digest it.
+When we consume collagen from animal products, the amino acids are not as readily available for our body to use, since we have to work to break down the protein and digest it.
+While of course we can still reap the benefits of collagen from food sources, it may not be absorbed as quickly.

 How Long Does It Take for Collagen to Work?

-Once collagen peptides are absorbed into the bloodstream, our bodies can use this collagen pretty quickly – even within an hour collagen peptides can start working their magic in our cells.
+Once hydrolyzed collagen peptides are absorbed into the bloodstream, our bodies can use this collagen pretty quickly – even within an hour, collagen peptides can start working their magic in our cells.

-On the other hand, if you have a high collagen status, you may not notice as dramatic of an effect.
+On the other hand, if you already have a good collagen status, you may not notice as dramatic of an effect.

-Other studies showed significant improvement in skin elasticity in a matter of eight to twelve weeks (5, 6).
+Other studies showed significant improvement in skin elasticity in a matter of eight to twelve weeks after taking hydrolyzed collagen daily (56).

-If you’re taking collagen to reduce joint pain, it may in fact take a bit longer to notice improvements.
+If you're taking collagen to reduce joint pain, it may in fact take a bit longer to notice improvements, as collagen density in the body's connective tissue can take longer to build up.

 Athletes who took daily 10 grams of collagen peptides daily reported significant improvements in joint pain after 24 weeks.
 This is all the more reason to ensure you are consistently taking your collagen supplement to reap the most benefit.